 Barbara Lipska, PhD, Director HBCC

 Dr. Lipska obtained a M.S. degree in organic chemistry in 1975 and a Ph.D. degree in medical sciences at the Medical School of Warsaw, Poland in 1988.
 She has been at the NIMH since 1989 as a researcher and a chief of a molecular biology lab.
+She became a director of the HBCC in 2013.
 Her primary research interests are in mental illness and human brain development.
 She is an internationally recognized leader in human postmortem research and animal modeling of schizophrenia.